Algarve-Tourist.com

 Beaches which need to be driven to (further than 5km)

-These beaches are much further from the centre of Carvoeiro and are too far to walk to.
-To reach them, they either need to be driven to or a taxi/Uber needs to be caught.
+These beaches are much further from Carvoeiro and to reach them, they either need to be driven to or a taxi/Uber needs to be caught.

 The Praia da Marinha was voted as one of the top ten beaches in the world, and it is easy to understand why it was awarded this accolade.